-4.3 Canterbury College Students' Acceptance of Behavioural Responsibility To develop this responsibility:
+4.3 Canterbury College will develop in students an acceptance of responsibility for their behaviour.

-- 4.3.1 Students need to understand that behaviour is a choice made by an individual within a social context. - 4.3.2 Canterbury College will place appropriate limits on students' behaviour choices. - 4.3.3 Students will be taught the skills to enable them to be involved in developing, implementing and reviewing Canterbury College's Values and behavioural expectations, and will have access to decision-making processes within the school, but schools cannot be expected to teach every socially appropriate behaviour. - 4.3.4 Students' responsibility for their behaviour will be reinforced consistently in a manner which enhances their understanding of responsible social behaviour. - 4.3.5 Canterbury College will model and teach the core values of respect, integrity, gratitude and effort. - 4.3.6 Staff, parents or caregivers and students are expected to work in partnership to create safe, caring, orderly and productive learning communities.
-This supports the rights of all students to learn and all teachers to teach and protects the rights of all members of the Canterbury College community. - 4.3.7 Canterbury College will have clear consequences for inappropriate student behaviours and will consistently apply these consequences. - 4.3.8 System-level procedures such as detention, suspension and exclusion will
+To develop this responsibility:

-- be used to support a change in the behaviour of students who do not respond to school level consequences of unacceptable behaviour. - 4.3.9 Rights, responsibilities and consequences will be established through negotiation between Canterbury College staff, students and their families.
+- 4.3.1 Students need to understand that behaviour is a choice made by an individual within a social context. - 4.3.2 Canterbury College will place appropriate limits on students' behaviour choices. - 4.3.3 Students will be taught the skills to enable them to be involved in developing, implementing and reviewing Canterbury College's Behaviour Codes, and will have access to decision making processes within the school, but schools cannot be expected to teach every socially appropriate behaviour. - 4.3.4 Students' responsibility for their behaviour will be reinforced consistently in a manner which enhances their understanding of responsible social behaviour. - 4.3.5 Canterbury College will model and teach the core values of respect, integrity, compassion, scholarship, community and social responsibility. - 4.3.6 Staff, parents or caregivers and students are expected to work in partnership to create safe, caring, orderly and productive learning communities.
+This supports the rights of all students to learn and all teachers to teach and protects the rights of all members of the Canterbury College community. - 4.3.7 Canterbury College will have clear consequences for inappropriate student behaviours and will consistently apply these consequences. - 4.3.8 System-level procedures such as detention, suspension and exclusion will be used to support a change in the behaviour of students who do not respond to school level consequences of unacceptable behaviour. - Rights, responsibilities and consequences will be established through negotiation between Canterbury College staff, students and their families.

-5. Guidelines, Procedure and Process
+5. Guidelines/Procedure/Process